cha2812/Analysing-Medical-Records-using-Pivot-Tables/README.md

 ## Conclusion
 This is my fourth data analysis task using data to tell a story.
 Carrying out this analysis was made so easy with the use of the Pivot Table.
-As long as you know which field name to put into the Filters, Columns, Rows and Values.
+As long as you know which field name to put into the Filters, Columns, Rows and Values and you put them into the section.